robinoldman/bike-site/README.md

 ABOUT THE PROJECT

 Mountain hangman is an unreal project created for my PP2 with Code Institute.
-Mountain hangman is a website which is a simple hangman style game
+Mountain hangman is a website which is a simple hangman style game that can be played with an interactive keyboard.

 ABOUT THE WEBSITE

 The Web site is a simple 1 page website that allows users to play the hangman game easily.
-It contains a keyboard which can be pressed
+It contains a hidden word, an tnt picture with a fuse that changes when a wrong letter is guessed and a an interactive keyboard.

 INDEX

 User Experience